Skip to content Skip to navigation

 • inference and computation for generalized nonlinear models (with Heather Turner and Ioannis Kosmidis);

-• inference and computation for complex random-effects models (with Cristiano Varin and Heather Turner);
+• inference and computation for complex random-effects models (with Cristiano Varin);

-• models of competition and the analysis of pair-comparison data (with Manuela Cattelan, Cristiano Varin and Heather Turner);
+• models of competition and the analysis of pair-comparison data (with Manuela Cattelan, Cristiano Varin, Heather Turner, David Selby and Ian Hamilton);

 • penalized likelihood methods, especially for modelling discrete data (with Ioannis Kosmidis).